Coronavirus – COVID-19

 In relation to the current round, please continue to assess applications as submitted.

 In relation to projects already funded under RAF, the Office for the Arts would encourage as much flexibility as possible.
 Extensions of up to 12 months will be acceptable under the circumstances.
 Should the project need to be cancelled, it would be acceptable for the grantee to acquit the funding they have spent (including artist and participant fees for time already spent on the project) and return any unspent funding.
 This would be the last resort if a revised project scope/timeframe could not be agreed.

-For specific grant advice please contact the RPA in your state or territory:
+Several of the Regional Program Administrators have COVID specific funding rounds open at the moment.
+For more information please contact the RPA in your state or territory:

 NSW: Regional Arts NSW